Buckingham Park Church of England Primary School

 KS1 and KS2

-In KS1 and KS2 science is taught as part of the national curriculum.
-The following overviews outline how science is taught in each of the year groups including topic areas, big questions and national curriculum statements.
-Please click on a year group for further information.
+In KS1 and KS2, science is taught as part of the national curriculum.
+The following documents outline how science is taught in each of the year groups including topic areas, big questions and national curriculum statements.

 Science planning

 Teachers at Buckingham Park create engaging lessons, often involving high-quality resources to aid understanding of conceptual knowledge.
-They use precise questioning in class to test knowledge and skills, and assess pupils regularly to identify those children with gaps in learning, so that all pupils keep up.
+They use precise questioning in class to test knowledge and skills, and assess pupils regularly to identify those children with gaps in learning or misconceptions, so that all pupils keep up.
 Tasks and investigations are selected and designed to provide appropriate challenge to all learners.

 Our teachers encourage children to use a developing scientific vocabulary as they progress through each year group.
 Time is spent during lessons introducing and reinforcing age-appropriate scientific vocabulary.
 Children are given opportunities to consolidate their use of scientific vocabulary as they move through the year groups.
 They are encouraged to use scientific vocabulary, both written and verbal, to explain their ideas and make sense of their observations and findings